Military Airport

 Weather Briefing

-VFRLittle Rock Air Force Base is currently reporting visual flight rules (VFR) conditions with scattered clouds at 10,000 feet and 10 SM visibility.
+VFRLittle Rock Air Force Base is currently reporting visual flight rules (VFR) conditions with clear skies and 9 SM visibility.
+Note: This observation is 1 hours old and conditions may have changed.

 Wind Analysis